splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 If you are using Kubernetes, consider the Kubelet stats receiver because many Kubernetes nodes do not expose cAdvisor on a network port, even though they are running it within Kubelet.

-Because the Splunk Distribution of OpenTelemetry Collector has limitations in managed environments such as Amazon EKS, you can use a :ref:`Prometheus receiver <prometheus_receiver>` to collect specific cgroup metrics exposed by cAdvisor, such as ``container_cpu_cfs_*``.
-The kubeletstats receiver also does not expose these metrics by default.
+In some managed Kubernetes environments, such as Amazon EKS, you cannot directly access cAdvisor metrics due to the cluster provider's design choices to enhance security and control.
+Instead, when exposed through the Kubernetes proxy metric server, you can access these metrics, but a specific configuration is required to collect them.
+For example, in Amazon EKS, the kubeletstats receiver cannot directly collect cAdvisor metrics.

+To address this limitation, you are recommended to use the :ref:`Prometheus receiver <prometheus_receiver>` to scrape metrics from the proxy metric server.
+This constraint applies to managed environments and is not a restriction of the Splunk Distribution of OpenTelemetry Collector.

 cAdvisor with Docker
 ---------------------